rpadovani/rpadovani.com/_posts/2019-11-03-review-apps-gitlab.md

 permalink: gitlab-visual-reviews
 ---

 With version 12.0 Gitlab [has introduced][gitlab-12] a new interesting feature: Visual Reviews!
-You can know leave comments to Merge Requests directly from the page you are visiting over your stage environment, without having to change tab.
+You can now leave comments to Merge Requests directly from the page you are visiting over your stage environment, without having to change tab.

 If you already have Continuous Integration and Continuous Delivery enabled for your websites, adding this feature is blazing fast, and will make life of your reviewers easier!
 <small>If you want to start with CI/CD in Gitlab, [I've written about it][past-blog-post] in the past.</small>